Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 This book is not essential, but this knowledge test prep is excellent for revising matters you learned from the previous books.

-The Gleim’s test prep book is not a pilot book for beginners, yet I include it in this list because it would help beginners practice things they learned.
+The Gleim’s test prep book is not a pilot book for beginners, yet I include it because it would help beginners practice things they learned.

 This test prep prepares student pilots for the FAA private pilot knowledge test.